 The under-representation of women at work can be attributed to various reasons, such as workplace culture, management preference, and family reasons – a standout factor in Hong Kong.
 56% of female professionals cited family pressures and commitments outside of work as the main reason women are under-represented in business (versus 50% in APAC), while 41% cited difficulty returning to work after having children (versus 36% in APAC).

 “As working hours tend to be long in Hong Kong, women often lean back or leave their job to make time for family commitments.
-This is one of the key reasons for the lack of female leaders in business, and organisations should address this to help retain their top performers,” commented Matthew Bennett, Managing Director – Greater China, Robert Walters.
+This is one of the key reasons for the lack of female leaders in business, and organisations should address this to help retain their top performers,” commented Ricky Mui, Managing Director – Greater China, Robert Walters.
 “Some of the measures employers can consider implementing include improved paternity and maternity leave, flexible work arrangements, and policies to attract mothers returning to work.”

 Empowering women in the workplace